 Catalysts are commonly used in the chemical and petroleum industries to increase reaction rates, sometimes making certain previously unachievable products possible.
 Acids, through donated protons (H+), are common reaction catalysts, especially in organic chemistry (catalysts take part in the reaction but are not consumed).
 Many metals like platinum, iron, or nickel, also have catalytic activity.
 Metal catalysts are used in automobile catalytic converters to reform carbon monoxide (CO) and nitric oxide pollutants, for example.

-Recently, Great Point Energy is commercializing a catalytic gasification system with their Bluegas™ technology, which evolved from development efforts by Exxon and the U.S. Department of Energy (DOE) in the 1970s and 80s.
+Great Point Energy devised a catalytic gasification system called Bluegas™ technology, which evolved from development efforts by Exxon and the U.S. Department of Energy (DOE) in the 1970s and 80s.

 Catalysts in Gasification

 Catalysts can be used to enhance the reactions involved in gasification.
 Many gasifiers must operate at high temperatures so that the gasification reactions will proceed at reasonable rates.
 Unfortunately, high temperatures can sometimes necessitate special gasifier materials (see discussion on refractory research and development), extra energy input, and cause efficiency losses if heat cannot be reclaimed.
 One particular problem area is the temperature gap between gasifier and syngas clean-up, which can be several hundred degrees Celsius.
 Having to drop the syngas temperature so drastically introduces efficiency losses.
 Approaches to combat this include research into warm gas clean-up and the use of catalysts to lower gasifier operating temperatures.